-In Table I, column (1) in the top panel, we begin by estimating the gravity equation (23) using OLS.
-We find an elasticity of commuting flows with respect to travel times of around -4.90, which is statistically significant at the 1% level, and a regression R-squared of more than 0.8.
-In column (2), we estimate the same specification using 2SLS, instrumenting our log bilateral travel times with log straight-line distance.
-We find a somewhat larger elasticity of commuting flows with respect to travel times of around -5.20, which is again statistically significant at the 1% level.
+In Column (1) of the top panel of Table I, we begin by estimating the gravity equation (23) using ordinary least squares (OLS).
+We find an elasticity of commuting flows with respect to travel times of around -4.90, which is statistically significant at the 1 percent level, and a regression R-squared of more than 0.8.
+In Column (2), we estimate the same specification using two stage least squares (2SLS), instrumenting our log bilateral travel times with log straight-line distance.
+We find a somewhat larger elasticity of commuting flows with respect to travel times of around -5.20, which is again statistically significant at the 1 percent level.
 This marginal increase in the coefficient between the OLS and IV specifications suggests that a greater incentive to invest in routes with more commuters for unobserved reasons in the error term may have been offset by other factors.
-In particular, the historical literature emphasizes the noncooperative behavior of the private-sector railways, and their attempts to carve out geographical territories of dominance through a proliferation of branch lines.
-This struggle for areas of geographic dominance could have led to overinvestment in routes that were less attractive in terms of their unobserved characteristics in the error term, thereby resulting in a marginally larger IV
+In particular, the historical literature emphasizes the non-cooperative behavior of the private-sector railways, and their attempts to carve out geographical territories of dominance through a proliferation of branch lines.
+This struggle for areas of geographic dominance could have led to over-investment in routes that were less attractive in terms of their unobserved characteristics in the error term, thereby resulting in a marginally larger IV coefficient.
+As shown in the first-stage estimates reported in the bottom panel of Table I, we find that travel time increases less than proportionately with straight-line distance (with an elasticity of 0.43), because railways reduce travel time by more over longer straight-line distances.
+As also shown in this bottom panel, straight-line distance is a powerful instrument for travel times, with a first-stage F-statistic well above the conventional threshold of 10.
+Consistent with this, we comfortably reject the null hypothesis of underidentification in the Kleibergen-Paap underidentification test reported in the top panel.